codemonkeh/FlickrPhotoDisplayWidget/README.md

 ## Web App

-* The website will be a simple bootstrapmock-up to demonstrate the widget's design.
+* The website will be a simple bootstrap mock-up to demonstrate the widget's design.

 ## Widget